 Snoring and Your Oral Health

 Snoring is problematic for oral health because letting more air into your mouth means that your salivary glands work overtime to ensure that your mouth doesn’t dry out.
 This may work for a while, but with prolonged snoring, your salivary glands will eventually fall behind and stop producing saliva altogether.
-This puts your mouth at risk for several common (but significant) oral health complications.
+It also puts your mouth at risk for several common (but significant) oral health complications.

 Your mouth needs consistent saliva production to ensure that your gums and teeth are adequately nourished throughout the day and night.
 Saliva contains vital minerals and proteins that protect tooth enamel.
 The minerals in saliva protect against erosion from acidic drinks and even helps remineralize enamel that has worn away.